brokenmold/dev-style-resource/README.md

 * [SVG on The Web: A Practical Guide](https://svgontheweb.com) - Deep Dive introduction into the world of using SVG in your web project!

 ### Icons ###
+* [Heroicons](https://heroicons.com) - Tailwind's collection of free SVG icons, available in 2 weights.
-* [Zondicons](http://www.zondicons.com) - A nice set of SVG Icons by Steve Schoger.
+* [Zondicons](http://www.zondicons.com) - Another nice set of SVG Icons by Steve Schoger.
 Downloadable & free!

 <hr/>